Many manufacturers have faced the issue to one degree or another: How do you sell more construction and building materials online?

 This person can be a liaison between your company and your local partners, as they take your brand’s strongest selling points and translate them into actionable advice for more local building material sales.

 Also, see if you can leverage your logistics know-how and network to reduce shipping times and costs for your dealers.
-That can give them a key competitive edge.
+For example, understanding what is telematics and load board can provide a key competitive edge.

 All of this leads to one thing: stronger bonds between your brand and local retailers, leading to more online purchases of your building materials.